garrandall/popular-music-data/tracks/when-the-going-gets-tough-the-tough-get-going-billy-ocean.md

 The tough get going, tough, tough, huh, huh, huh
 When the going gets tough, the tough get ready

-Yeah, ooooh, du da do da
+Yeah, oh, du da do da

 I got something to tell you
 I got something to say